Aldaviva/PowerMate/Readme.md

     - [.NET Framework 4.6.1 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework)
 - A supported operating system
     - ✅ Windows
-        - verified on 10 22H2, x64
+        - verified on 10 22H2 x64
-        - verified on 11 22H2, x64
+        - verified on 11 22H2 x64
     - ✅ MacOS
-        - verified on 12.6, x64
+        - verified on 12.6 x64
     - ❌ Linux is not supported
-        - on Fedora 37 and Debian 11, the PowerMate is never detected by [HIDSharp](https://www.nuget.org/packages/HidSharp/), even though it appears with `lsusb`
+        - on Fedora 37, Debian 11, Raspbian 11, and openSUSE 15, the PowerMate is never detected by [HIDSharp](https://www.nuget.org/packages/HidSharp/), even though it appears with `lsusb`

 ## Installation